timb-103/nuxt-mongodb-auth/README.md

-# Nuxt 3 MongoDB Auth Layer
+# Nuxt 3 MongoDB Auth

 A simple Nuxt 3 user authentication system using mongoDB to store users & sessions.